ant-design/ant-design/components/locale-provider/index.en-US.md

 return <LocaleProvider locale={enUS}><App /></LocaleProvider>;
 ```

-We provide some locale like English, Chinese, Russion, German, French and etc, all locale packages can be found in [here](https://github.com/ant-design/ant-design/blob/master/components/locale-provider/).
+We provide some locale like English, Chinese, Russian, German, French and etc, all locale packages can be found in [here](https://github.com/ant-design/ant-design/blob/master/components/locale-provider/).

 ### Add a new language